vstinner/misc/cpython/pep_static_inline_func.rst

 Abstract
 ========

-Fix functions to have a stricter C API to catch bugs and to ease the reimplementation of the C API on Python implementations other than CPython.
+Convert macros to static inline funtions and regular functions to:

+* Fix the C API.
+* Hide implementation details.
-Converting macros to static inline functions avoid macro pitfalls described in the Rationale section and provide a better defined API.
-It also prepares the API to later convert these static inline functions to regular functions to make them available to projects embeding Python but cannot use macros and static inline functions.
+* Give access to the C API to projects embedding Python but cannot use macros or static inline functions.

 Rationale